 Personal property coverage

-Personal property insurance covers all your belongings, from your sheets to your big-screen TV.
+The personal property portion of your policy covers all your belongings, from your sheets to your big-screen TV.
 Without a renters policy, there is no coverage for anything you own.

-A standard HO-4 renters policy is what insurance companies call a broad form policy.
+Standard renters insurance coverage is what insurance companies call a broad form policy.
 That means it’s a named perils policy – it covers you for the perils listed, and anything not listed is excluded.

 Some of the perils covered by a broad form policy include: